805603/The-Integrative-Cognitive-Architecture-ICA-V1.a/architecture/module-admission-rule.md

 ## Integration Path
 Modules that pass admission are integrated gradually through:
-- operator alignment
+- SCO/URO/RCO/MIO signal‑path alignment
 - modulation calibration
 - regulatory mapping
 - coherence verification

-This staged integration prevents abrupt shifts and ensures smooth incorporation into the cognitive flow.
+This staged integration prevents abrupt shifts and ensures smooth incorporation into the system’s operational flow.

 ## Summary
 The module‑admission rule protects ICA V1.a from instability by ensuring that only coherent, compatible, and embodied‑safe modules enter the system.
 It maintains architectural integrity while allowing adaptive growth and refinement.